TNA World Championship: Re-branding

 In early 2017 After TNA rebranded as Impact Wrestling, the name of its flagship show, the TNA World Heavyweight Championship changed its name to the Impact Wrestling World Heavyweight Championship to reflect the name changes of the company.

 At Slammiversary XV, GFW Global Champion Alberto El Patron defeated Impact Wrestling World Heavyweight Champion Bobby Lashley to unify the titles, with the GFW Global Championship being dropped and the Impact World Heavyweight Championship changing its name to the Unified GFW World Championship as Impact Wrestling began rebranding once again as GFW.
 In September 2017, GFW reverted their branding to Impact Wrestling, the championship then became known as the Impact Global Championship.

-Since the February 1, 2018 episode of Impact!, the title has been known as the Impact World Championship.
+On the February 1, 2018, episode of Impact!, the title became known as the Impact World Championship.
 On June 4, 2018, the title was unified with the Impact Grand Championship, with the latter title being officially retired.

+Brian Cage with the Impact World Championship in 2019.

 At Rebellion, Moose appeared with the old TNA World Heavyweight Championship belt (its 3rd design from 2011 to 2017, later modified with a white strap) and declared himself the new TNA World Heavyweight Champion after defeating Hernandez and Michael Elgin in a triple threat match, which was originally to be for the Impact World Championship but reigning champion Tessa Blanchard missed the tapings due to the COVID-19 pandemic.
 While the title was not recognized as an official championship by Impact, Moose had several title defenses.
 On the February 23, 2021, episode of Impact!, Executive Vice President Scott D’Amore officially sanctioned Moose's self-proclaimed championship.
 At Sacrifice, Impact World Champion Rich Swann defeated Moose to unify the championships.
 The TNA title was deactivated, and the Impact World Championship was briefly referred to as the Impact Unified World Championship.

 Return to TNA name

 As Impact Wrestling returned to its original name, TNA Wrestling, the world title also reverted back to its original name.
+It has been known as the TNA World Championship ever since.

-Championship Tournaments
+Championship tournaments

 TNA World Heavyweight Championship Tournament (2010)

 On the August 19, 2010, edition of TNA Impact!, the TNA World Heavyweight Championship was vacated, after champion Rob Van Dam suffered a storyline injury.
 The title was put up in a tournament featuring the top eight ranked wrestlers in the TNA Championship Committee rankings.
-The finals of the tournament would take place at Bound for Glory on October 10.
+The finals of the tournament would take place at Bound for Glory on October 10, where Jeff Hardy was victorious and crowned the new champion.